RRK1000/InternKit/backend/README.md

 ### Run

-You must be in the InternKit Directory
+Note: You must be in the InternKit Directory

-`py -3 backend/apis.py`
+- Install `requirements.txt`

-in Windows
+- `py -3 backend/apis.py`

-`python3 backend/apis.py`
+	in Windows\

-in Ubuntu
+	`python3 backend/apis.py` in Ubuntu